Skip to content

 Frequently asked.

-In most cases, no. SVRs are typically much higher than introductory rates, and staying on one can cost you hundreds of pounds per month in unnecessary interest.
-You should consider remortgaging to a new deal unless you specifically need the flexibility of no early repayment charges.
-A mortgage adviser can check whether better options are available to you.
+Usually not.
+An SVR tends to sit well above introductory rates, and staying on one can cost you hundreds of pounds a month in interest you could avoid.
+It is worth remortgaging to a new deal unless you genuinely need the freedom that comes with no early repayment charges.
+A mortgage adviser can check what better options you qualify for.

 Talk to a specialist.